vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

 gcloud compute --project ${PROJECT_ID} ssh --zone "europe-west1-d" "drone-vm"
 ```

-When it asks for passphrases you can leave them blank for the purpose of this tutorial.
-That said, it's not really good practice.
+When it asks for passphrases, you can leave them blank for this tutorial.
+That said, it's not good practice.

 Ok, now you have a shell into your new VM.
 Brilliant.